kschoonmaker32/startup2024/README.md

 - **Components**: React will be used to build modular components like the login screen, game interface, and tally mark display.
 - **Routing**: React Router will navigate between the login page, game page, and score page without reloading the browser.

-### Web Service
+### Web Service/3rd party
 - **Backend Services**: The backend will provide services that handle:
   - `login`: Authenticate users and manage their sessions.
-  - `getWord`: Retrieve a random word from a local wordlist stored on the server.
+  - `getWord`: Retrieve a random word from a 3rd party website to use as the word the user must guess.
   - `saveScore`: Store the player's score in the database at the end of each game.

 ### Authentication